QuTech-Delft/cQASM-spec/README.md

     x   q[a[1],a[2]]        # Operate on qubits ranging from a[1] to a[2]
     # etc.

+Note, however, that this construct is extremely difficult to support in hardware due to its flexibility and the amount of error conditions.
+Non-simulator targets are unlikely to support it.

-The following semantics apply here:
+The following semantics apply to SGMQ/SIMD indexation:

  - Descending ranges are null, i.e. include zero of the operands.
- - When an operand is specified multiple times, the operation is performed only once (that is, the index list behaves like a set).
+ - When an operand is specified multiple times, the operation is performed that many times.
+For target operands/qubits, this may lead to undefined/illegal behavior, as outlined in the instruction bundle semantics.
  - Out of range inclusions result in undefined behavior.
 Simulators may exit with a failure in this case.
+ - Indexation nesting is allowed, but only the topmost level can specify more than one entry.
+That is, `x[y[0],y[1],y[2]]` is legal, but `x[y[0:2]]` is not.

+> JvS: the latter prevents weird constructs like `x[y[0:2]:y[1,2]]` or whatever.

 Classical flow control